-- It provides important information on demographic and economic trends that have a . bearing on future local and regional housing needs. - It offers greater local control over affordable housing development.
-Communities with a DHCD-certified HPP that make measurable progress in reaching their 10% affordable housing goal will be able to have more control over determining which Chapter 40B comprehensive permit applications are most appropriate and reflective of local needs for a period of time.
+- It provides important information on demographic and economic trends that have a bearing on future local and regional housing needs. - It offers greater local control over affordable housing development.
+Communities with a DHCD-certified HPP that make measurable progress in reaching their 10% affordable housing goal will be able to have more control over determining which Chapter 40B5 comprehensive permit applications are most appropriate and reflective of local needs for a period of time.

-&lt;sup>3 See https://medium.com/@MassEOHED/mass-economy-is-at-risk-four-economic-development-chiefs- say-2e9a4f6f370a (statement from four former Secretaries of Housing and Economic Development).
-Id.
+3 See https://medium.com/@MassEOHED/mass-economy-is-at-risk-four-economic-development-chiefs-say-2e9a4f6f370a (statement from four former Secretaries of Housing and Economic Development).

-&lt;sup>5 See infra Sections 5.5 and 8.1.
+5 See infra Sections 5.5 and 8.1.